hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

 ===========

 Try identify the chain/sequence of actions leading to a goal, and inturn reward the involved players of the successful goal side.
+And penalise 1 or 2 players from the otherside who are in the goal chain nearer to the goal action.